slyg/dash-plotly/README.md

 ### Project deletion

-In the case you want to cleanly remove this project and its related CI and runtime, here is a checklist of the resources you may remove:
+To delete this project as well as its related CI and runtime counterparts cleanly, here is a checklist of the resources you may remove:

 - VNet `rse-dashboard-vnet`
 - App Service `rse-dashboard`